 13th Floor Haunted House

 While the past 18 months have frequently felt like a collective trip through a very long haunted house, maybe your appetite for terror can’t be sated.
 So we have a couple haunted houses that are opening in Chicagoland this week.
 The first one is 13th Floor Chicago, which has a new location this year in Schiller Park.
 It will start on September 24th, and will also feature a carnival midway, food, and drinks.
 Tickets and more information are available on their website.

 Joliet Haunted Prison

 The second haunted house to know about is the Old Joliet Haunted Prison, which is opening on the 25th for Halloween season.
 And yes, it is literally a haunted house in an abandoned prison in Joliet.
 You can buy tickets and get more info here.

-Campfire Horrors is a free outdoor movie series in Northerly Park that features classic spooky films like Hocus Pocus and The Birds.
+Campfire Horrors is a free outdoor movie series in Northerly Park that features classic spooky films like Young Frankenstein and The Birds.
 They have marshmallow roasting supplies and fire pits available, and films start every Friday (and some Saturdays) at 7pm throughout the month.
 Head to the website for a full list of movies.